-This is where Pozi comes in: Custom web maps that deliver unique local data in a user friendly platform, increases customer engagement and all at an affordable price with no lock-in contract.
+This is where Pozi comes in.
+Custom web maps that deliver unique local data in a user friendly platform, increasing customer engagement and all at an affordable price with no lock-in contract.

 Here are some of the ways Pozi allows web developers to use GIS data beyond data portals and increase customer's online user experience.

 Launch an online map with specific layers so customers see your customised map pre-loaded with the layers you choose for them.
 The City of Greater Bendigo configured a custom Pozi map to help residents understand how their property may be affected by proposed changes to the city's flood overlays.

 Northern Grampians Shire Council created a custom map for their site that highlighted and promoted various local events in the region.

 Horsham Rural City Council customised Pozi to promote (transparently) their capital works in the region to ratepayers.